relic374/pixel-railfight/CONTRIBUTIONS.md

 While contributions are greatly appreciated, please do not make a pull request to add or remove anything from the `PixelRailfight` folder.
 If you want to contribute, add a guide.
 Or two.
-Topics that need to be covered in guides include:
+Guide topics that need to be covered include:

 1. Detailed explainations every part of each code.js file
 2. Different gdevelop functions & what they can do for us modders